BabyZen Yoyo+ ReviewPrice: $495.00 List | $499.00 at Amazon

 Bottom line: Easy to maneuver, stylish, lightweight option that folds small with a big price

 The BabyZen Yoyo+ received the coveted Editors' Choice award by earning the highest overall score in our lightweight stroller review, beating out 19 other products.
 The Yoyo+ has features that made it stand out from the rest in our testing.
-Maneuverability was this stroller's strong point, and it earned admirable scores in the remaining metrics.
+Maneuverability was this stroller's strong point, and it earned admirable scores in the remaining metrics as well.
 The Yoyo is easy to push and turn and negotiates small spaces with ease, proving it is prepared for the obstacle course that is city life.
 With the second highest score for ease of use thanks to its canopy, storage bin, and unique fold, this stroller gets the job done without causing frustration.
 The big downside to this stroller is the price tag which maybe more than most parents plan to spend for a secondary stroller.
 While it is arguably worth it (with a nice quality score), some parents may need a comparable option that is more budget friendly.
-The Recaro EasyLife is almost $300 less, but comes with similar features and functionality, plus a higher score for quality and ease of use.
+The Recaro EasyLife is almost $300 less but comes with similar features and functionality, plus a higher score for quality and ease of use.
 However, if you can afford it, you won't be disappointed with the BabyZen Yoyo+ and all it has to offer.

 RELATED REVIEW: The Best Umbrella Strollers of 2018

 Our Analysis and Hands-on Test Results